DanielGiedraitis/Wa-Tor/README.md

 ---

-## Plot Avg durations for each thread count:
+## Plot Average durations for each thread count:
 This bar plot using Matplotlib, specifically shocases the average durations achieved when running the "Wa-Tor" simulation with different thread counts.

 Similar to the previous plots, this graph visualizes the average duration (in milliseconds) for each thread count configuration.
 Each bar represents the average time taken by the simulation to complete its execution for a specific thread count.
 The x-axis indicates the number of threads utilized, while the y-axis displays the duration in milliseconds.